 In this section, several challenges for automatic text summarisation will be discussed as well as potential research directions.

 What are the challenges that we are facing with these kinds of models?
 Are these models perfect?
 No, and that directly brings me to the first point: how can we measure the "quality" of a summary?
 In the past, several metrics are developed.
 Such as ROUGE and BLEU (which roughly measure the amount of overlap between the generated summary and the reference text).
 But what "fluency" (the grammatical and semantical correctness of a text)?
 And factual correctness?
 One issue with abstractive models is the generated output might contain words and numbers that are not found in the reference texts.
 Restricting the vocabulary might be one possible solution for constraining the output which is explained below.
 Hopefully, more metrics and methods for controlling the outputs will become available.

-Another challenge is multi-document summarization, in which multiple documents are summarized into a single summary.
+Another challenge is multi-document summarisation, in which multiple documents are summarised into a single summary.
 This task can be complicated further by using documents of different languages as input.
 The inputs of this task can become large.
 Most of the abstractive models are based on Transformers which are known to have a quadratic memory requirement with respect to the number of input tokens.
-In practice, often 512 subword tokens can be used with Transformer-based models which is a troublesome limitation for the multi-document summarization task.
+In practice, often 512 subword tokens can be used with Transformer-based models which is a troublesome limitation for the multi-document summarisation task.
 Luckily, some models are capable of transforming the quadratic memory requirement to a linear memory requirement, such as the Longformer which is explained below.
-A larger number of datasets on (multilingual) multi-document summarization together with solutions on decreasing the memory requirement of Transformers might be helpful for multi-document summarization.
+A larger number of datasets on (multilingual) multi-document summarisation together with solutions on decreasing the memory requirement of Transformers might be helpful for multi-document summarisation.

 Other Research Directions